ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/owners/retrieve.rst

       }
     }

-To view all members of your organization, you can use:
+To view all members of your Organization, you can use:

 .. code::